kcw36/lmnh_plant_health/README.md

 ## Navigating the Repository

-- Semantically similiar content ahs been grouped into sub directories of this repository.
+- Semantically similar content has been grouped into sub directories of this repository.
 - Each sub directory and its content is explained below.

 ### Project planning